NachoColl/bws-help_DEPRECATED/slate/source/includes/031_contract-1_Database.Immutable.md

 <p class="product-title">Description</p>

-You can use Ethereum.Database.Immutable operation to save immutable data to blockchain and certify written data will never change.
+You can use Database.Immutable solution to save immutable data to blockchain and certify written data will never change.

 <p class="product-title">Networks</p>